xianghuzhao/zhaoxh.cn/content/blog/2018/paradag/index.en.md

 ---

 [Directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) is commonly used as a dependency graph.
+It could be used to describe the dependencies of tasks.

+The vertex of DAG instance could be any hashable object.